What time do kids start talking

 • Speech culture of parents.
 If parents and other relatives in every way encourage the little one to communicate, he will speak already in 8-9 months.

-It is important not only the pronunciation, but also the understanding of words.
-The one-year-old crumb imitates the intonation of adults, knows how to explain himself with facial expressions and gestures, which means that speech development proceeds at a normal pace.
+It is important not only to pronounce, but also to understand words.
+A one-year-old baby imitates the intonation of adults, can explain himself with facial expressions and gestures - this means that speech development is proceeding at a normal pace.

 At what age does a child begin to speak in sentences

-Up to one and a half years in the children's dictionary prevails socalled "infant slang."
-Instead of “car” - “bibika”, instead of “dog” - “av-av”, at first such abbreviations are quite acceptable.
-Children quickly learn verbs.
-At first they use them erratically, not respecting the times and conjugations.
-The pinnacle of success for the one and a half year old baby is the ability to put together phrases.
-Listen to what babies babble.
-For several weeks now he confidently says “give”, “want”, “ball”, “banana”.
-And here separate words develop in the whole: “Give me a banana!”, “I want a ball.”
-This is the first phrase, albeit short while.
+Up to one and a half years, the children's vocabulary is dominated bythe so-called "baby jargon".
+Instead of "car" - "beep", instead of "dog" - "woof-woof", at first such abbreviations are quite acceptable.
+Children quickly master verbs.
+At first, they use them chaotically, without observing tenses and conjugations.
+The pinnacle of success for a one-and-a-half-year-old baby is the ability to put together phrases.
+Listen to what the baby babbles.
+For several weeks, he confidently pronounces "give", "want", "ball", "banana".
+And now individual words come together to form a whole: "Give me a banana!", "I want a ball".
+This is the first phrase, albeit short for now.
 Children learn to put together sentences between 12 and 24 months.
-If this skill is not instilled by 2.5 years, the help of a neurologist or a speech therapist is needed.
+If this skill is not instilled by 2.5 years, the help of a neurologist or speech therapist is needed.
 To speed up the development of phrasal speech, ask your child questions, act out scenes with toy animals and dolls, read nursery rhymes.
-When a child begins to speak in phrases, discard child slang in favor of ordinary "adult" words.
-Even siblings speak at different times.
-Do not chase the success of other "geeks."
-Teach calmly, patiently, and you will be rewarded with a beautiful, intelligent speech of your baby.
+When the child begins to speak in phrases, abandon children's jargon in favor of ordinary "adult" words.
+Even siblings start talking at different times.
+Don't chase the successes of other people's "child prodigies."
+Teach calmly, patiently, and your reward will be the beautiful, literate speech of the child.
 Read also:

 Comments